I think of myself as a BBQ Ph.D.

 I loved every stage of being a mom.
 I never cared much about other people’s kids, but mine were great.
 Don’t judge me.
 I didn’t dislike kids.
 Just never paid much attention to them.

 Now my kids have both graduated from college and are beginning their own life adventures.
-My son lives nearby and works at a wastewater treatment plant.
+My son works at a wastewater treatment plant.
 It’s the kind of job that won’t go away.
+He recently married a lovely young woman.
+His picture is on the left.

 My daughter and her new husband both sing opera and are starting their life adventure together.
 Not sure how that happened.
 I don’t even read music.
-They are the ones in the picture to the right.
+They are the ones pictured on the right.

 Never Too Late